 Patterns: just no. Well, almost just no. If one person wears a patterned shirt it's fine but if several people wear it the photos look very busy and you don't know where to focus.

 Co-ordinate your photos but avoid matchy-matchy outfits, you want to look like a family, not a commercial.
 Pick colours that work well together and doesn't compete for attention.
-If you are a large group then one or two people may wear patterns, but the bigger the variety of patters the busier the photos will look so keep that in mind.
+If you are a large group then one or two people may wear patterns, but the bigger the variety of patterns the busier the photos will look so keep that in mind.

-It's easy to pick outfits for each person if you stick to a colour pallet, for example earth tones, or pastels.
+It's easy to pick outfits for each person if you stick to a colour pallet, for example, earth tones or pastels.